April 29, 2026Ceren Kaya Akgün

 Key Takeaways:

-• Heym's Agent node runs a full ReAct loop (reason, act, observe) on top of any supported model including Claude, GPT-4, and Gemini
+- Heym's Agent node runs a full ReAct loop (reason, act, observe) on top of any supported model including Claude, GPT-4, Gemini, and reasoning models like o1 and o3

-• Custom tools are JavaScript functions defined directly in the canvas — no server or deployment needed
+- Custom tools are Python functions defined directly in the canvas, with a JSON Schema for parameters and no server or deployment needed

 Table of Contents